-Because failure is most visible reality in civil services exam arena.
+Because failure is the most visible reality in the civil services exam arena.
 So, before you decide to take the plunge into the pool of preparation, be mentally prepared to face failures because they will come your way.
 Hardly, you will come across any successful candidate journey without an instance of failure.
 So, don’t be scared of failing once started preparation.
 The sooner you remove the fear of failure, the faster you will be moving towards success.

 This IAS exam expects you to have high perseverance as things would not always go your way but you should not lose hope and be persistent with the efforts.
-Sooner or later, the one who don’t gives up tastes success.
+Sooner or later, the one who doesn’t give up tastes success.
 Hence you must always believe in the words “Failure is the stepping stone to success” and apply it in the preparation phase to inject yourself with self-confidence and motivation to keep going.

 Stop Day Dreaming, Start Acting

 Many aspirants are in the habit of dreaming about the life post clearing the exam.
-They are preoccupied with those fanciful imaginations and day dreaming.
+They are preoccupied with those fanciful imaginations and daydreaming.
 I agree life will definitely change for sure.
 But you are not going to live a king size life.
 Better stop expecting too much before you have cleared the exam.
-Please don’t waste your precious time thinking and discussing about life post clearing the IAS exam.
-The only thing matters now is how you can improve your preparation every day.
+Please don’t waste your precious time thinking and discussing life post clearing the IAS exam.
+The only thing matters now are how you can improve your preparation every day.

 Managing Mood Swings

 When you are losing the concentration, it does not make sense to be sitting on the chair.
 Just studying for sake of it does not help.
 It has to be productive and efficient.
 So better do things which keep you feel rejuvenated.
 You may spend some time alone to find out what is troubling you.
 If you can find it out then move ahead.
 If not, then leave it behind, close your eyes, take a deep breath and tell your brain to let it go.

-The brain is the evil.
+The brain is evil.
 All type of thoughts come to us.
 You have to train the brain you want it to behave.
 Mostly mood swings are due to over thinking about trivial issues.
 Don’t be preoccupied with matters which are not in your control.
 The more you let such things go, the more you can tame your brain.
 You should do some physical exercises on a regular basis.

 Loss of Focus and Motivation

 It is not just any other exam to be prepared.
-One have to have a broader perspective based reason to prepare for it.
+One has to have a broader perspective based reason to prepare for it.
 I decided to prepare for this exam because once I saw District Collector at my place listening to people grievances and resolving them at the spot.
 I was one of them getting my problem resolved.
 That touched me deeply and had an impact on me.
-I felt that this platform gives a wonderful opportunity to touch people life, solve their problems and make an impact at grass root level.
+I felt that this platform gives a wonderful opportunity to touch people life, solve their problems and make an impact at the grass root level.
 That event inspired me.

 You must find your purpose for IAS preparation.
 Once you find that, I can assure you don’t need any other external motivation to keep you going.
 Every time, you feel like losing focus, just remind yourself why you started the preparation.
 Is that purpose worth making all the efforts?
 Can you afford to lose your focus given the bigger picture you dream of with IAS?
 I am sure, if you keep repeating it within, you will never lose your way while preparation.

 Related Article:- Ultimate guidance for UPSC preparation

-Financial support during preparation
+Financial support during the preparation

-Not all are privileged to be born with the silver spoon.
+Not all are privileged to be born with a silver spoon.
 They have to make their own way to prosperity and success in life.
 But this journey is quite an enriching one.
 There are challenges at each step but they are worth it.
 So, if you are the one not having the luxury of financial security to prepare for this exam, don’t lose heart.
 More than half the successful candidates come from modest backgrounds.

 Just give your best, try for at least two attempts and you can definitely make it to merit list.
 Financial struggles have been an inherent part of my life but I never surrendered to it.
-I made the best of the opportunities what came my way.
+I made the best of the opportunities that came my way.
 Despite education loans mounting high, I skipped placement after Engineering because I was passionate about civil services.
-I ignored all problems for a while and did what I could do to my best.
-I made it to merit list in second attempt.
+I ignored the all problems for a while and did what I could do to my best.
+I made it to merit list the in second attempt.

 The dilemma of Social Life